NethServer/docs/administrator-manual/en/mail.rst

 .. warning:: On some countries, enabling the *Always send a copy
              (Bcc)* can be against privacy laws.

+If the final recipient cannot be established (i.e. the recipient address does not exist), the message is normally rejected.
+Sometimes (i.e. when a mail domain is migrated) it could be useful to accept it and silently deliver the message to a catch-all mailbox.
+This behavior can be obtained by enabling the :guilabel:`Accept unknown recipients` option.

 .. index::
    pair: email; disclaimer
    pair: email; signature